Raid-dev/holbertonschool-shell/basics/README.md

 5-listfilesdigitonly | Displaying current directory contents in a long format, with user and group IDs displayed numerically and hidden files

 6-firstdirectory | Creating a directory named my_first_directory in the /tmp/ directory

+7-movethatfile | Moving the file betty from /tmp/ to /tmp/my_first_directory